 Such is the case with the Cal.
 3130.
 Identical in practically every way to the series foundation caliber, the Cal.
 3135, the only difference between the two is the lack of a date function in the former.
-Nevertheless, there is a 13-year age gap between the two mechanisms—the 3135 was released in 1988; the simpler 3130 didn’t appear until 2001.
+Nevertheless, there is an 11-year age gap between the two mechanisms—the 3135 was released in 1988; the simpler 3130 didn’t appear until 1999.

 If you believe the old adage of strength in simplicity, then the Cal.
 3130 is a Hulk of a caliber.
 The whole of the 3100 range was designed to serve Rolex’s catalog of Oyster Professional timepieces; their highly-renowned tool watches, built to shrug off the harshest treatment and come up smiling.
 Their engines are big, basic and the end product of nearly a century of constant testing, developing and improving.

 The Cal.
 3130 is the most rudimentary example—a straightforward, three-hand, time only movement found in the sort of purely functional yet exquisitely designed watches on which Rolex built its legendary reputation.

 Along with powering recent references of the Air-King and Explorer, the Cal.
 3130 is still found today inside the ubiquitous Submariner and the mid-size versions of the Oyster Perpetual range, surely the most no-nonsense and utilitarian offering in the collection.

 Under the Hood

 Even without the extra components needed to run a date function, the 3130 holds the same dimensions as the Cal.
 3135, with a diameter of 28mm and a height of 6mm.
 Its physical size gives it an inherent strength, ideally suited to the task of making sure watches subjected to life’s hardest knocks keep going.